-4.2 Notwithstanding the planning reforms proposed in the 'Planning for the Future' White Paper, existing legislation requires that all DPDs will be subject to a SA (which incorporates SEA).
+4.2 Notwithstanding the emerging national policy planning reforms, existing legislation requires that all DPDs will be subject to a SA (which incorporates SEA).
 The purpose of SA/SEA is to assess the likely environmental, economic and social implications of the policies/ proposals in the documents.
 External groups and organisations are consulted on the SA and invited to contribute to the appraisal.
-The key stages of SA preparation are provided in table 5 below.
+The key stages of SA preparation are provided in table 3 below.

-Stage Key tasks Stage A - • Identify other relevant policies, plans, programmes and Development of the sustainability objectives SA framework and production of Collect baseline information Identify sustainability issues and problems Consult on the scope of the sustainability appraisal Stage B - Appraisal of plan options Test the Plan objectives against the SA framework Develop the plan options including reasonable alternatives Assess the likely effects of each of the options Consider ways of mitigating adverse effects and maximising beneficial effects Propose measures to monitor the significant effects of implementing the plan Stage C - Produce the final SA report based on the final plan ('Publication') Preparation of the version), documenting the appraisal process final SA report Stage D - Consult on the options/policies and SA report at the 'Publication' Consultation on the (regulation 19) stage SA report Stage E - Post Prepare and publish post adoption statement adoption monitoring Monitor significant effects of implementing the Plan Respond to adverse effects
+Stage Key tasks Stage A - Development of the SA framework and production of Scoping Report Identify other relevant policies, plans, programmes and sustainability objectives Collect baseline information Identify sustainability issues and problems Develop the SA framework Consult on the scope of the sustainability appraisal Stage B - Appraisal of plan options Test the Plan objectives against the SA framework Develop the plan options including reasonable alternatives Assess the likely effects of each of the options Consider ways of mitigating adverse effects and maximising beneficial effects • Propose measures to monitor the significant effects of implementing the plan Stage C - Preparation of the final SA report Produce the final SA report based on the final plan ('Publication' version), documenting the appraisal process Stage D - Consultation on the SA report Consult on the options/policies and SA report at the 'Publication' (regulation 19) stage Stage E - Post adoption monitoring Prepare and publish post adoption statement Monitor significant effects of implementing the Plan Respond to adverse effects

-Table 5: SA process
+Table 3: SA process